Collisions of solitary waves in condensates beyond mean-field theory: Soliton decoherence at non-zero temperature and discussion of experiments

 We will now discuss how the predictions of the other sections are consistent with existing experiments on soliton trains and their interactions and can further answer a variety of hitherto open questions.

 Our analytical model \bref{eigenvalues} predicts a fragmentation time of $\sub{t}{frag}=877$ ms for the TSE \cite{Nguyen_solcoll_controlled} assuming $T\approx0$ and $\sub{N}{sol}=28000$, $a_s=-0.57a_0$, $\omega_{\perp}=(2\pi)254$ Hz.
-This is substantially beyond the experimentally covered range of collision times $\sub{t}{coll}<30\dots320$ ms. However it is comparable with the initial preparation time spent after condensate splitting, which exceeds $750$ ms. It is thus likely that TSE collisions already begin in a phase diffused and fragmented state, consistent with the experimental observation that collisions are indicative of all phases in $[0,2\pi)$.
-Once observation has collapsed a certain soliton pair onto a specific relative phase, the subsequent time is too short for re-fragmentation and thus further collisions are consistent with that initially chosen mean-field relative phase.
+This is substantially beyond the experimentally covered range of collision times $\sub{t}{coll}<30\dots320$ ms. However it is comparable with the initial preparation time $\sub{t}{prep}$, which exceeds $750$ ms. It takes that long in the experiment, to adiabatically split the condensate and then adjust the interactions strength from its initial repulsive value to the final attractive one.
+Throughout all this time, phase-diffusion will already be active.
+It is thus likely that TSE collisions already \emph{begin} in a phase diffused and fragmented state.
+This is consistent with the experimental observation that collisions are indicative of all phases in $[0,2\pi)$, see our discussion at the beginning of \sref{after_frag}.
+Once in-situ observation has collapsed a certain soliton pair onto a specific relative phase, the subsequent time is too short for re-fragmentation and thus further collisions are consistent with that initially chosen mean-field relative phase.

 To investigate the onset of fragmentation and its dynamics, $\sub{t}{frag}$ should be reduced.
 Larger solitons or stronger interactions could be problematic due to losses, but one can employ higher temperatures or noise, as we show now.
 Finite temperature condensates can straightforwardly be modelled using the TWA \cite{blair:review}.
 Returning to the scenario of two non-colliding solitons identical to the one in \fref{fragmentation_allmethods}, we show the temperature dependence of the fragmentation time-scale in \frefp{MSExperiments}{a}.
 The data is fit by $\sub{t}{frag}\sim T^{-0.44}$.
 The additional spread of inter-soliton phases due to the interaction with hotter uncondensed atoms thus significantly accelerates fragmentation.
 It is useful that $\sub{t}{frag}$ spans the full range, from longer than most experiments ($\sim1$s), down to shorter than many ($\sim50$ ms), within the relevant temperature range from a few nK to typical condensation temperatures of a few $100$ nK.
 This opens a convenient window on the intricate many body dynamics described in earlier sections, while still permitting to avoid fragmentation for interferometric applications.